-Two senior defence ministry officials involved in contract negotiations with Dassault in 2012 have disclosed the initial winning bid amount for 126 medium multi-role combat aircraft (MMRCA) to the Business Standard.
+Two senior defense ministry officials involved in contract negotiations with Dassault in 2012 have disclosed the initial winning bid amount for 126 medium multi-role combat aircraft (MMRCA) to the Business Standard.

-As per the offer made during the MMRCA tender, 18 Rafales would be fully built in France and the remaining 108 would be built by Hindustan Aeronautics Limited (HAL) in India from kits supplied by Dassault, Thales and SENECA.
-The price of Euro 217 million also factored in HAL’s labour costs.
+As per the offer made during the MMRCA tender, 18 Rafales would be fully built in France and the remaining 108 would be built by Hindustan Aeronautics Limited (HAL) in India from kits supplied by Dassault, Thales, and SENECA.
+The price of Euro 217 million also factored in HAL’s labor costs.

 According to Business Standard, the price difference between the two deals was even greater.
 According to the first deal, 108 aircraft had to be built in India, which would add to costs – whereas Dassault would supply 18 aircraft in the flyaway condition, which would cost significantly less.